SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 ## URL Customization

-You can customize certain aspects of storefront URLs in the `pwa-kit-config.json` file.
+You can customize how storefront URLs are formatted in the `pwa-kit-config.json` file.

 ```json
 // pwa-kit.config.json